akshitpuri/akie/Autograding-handwritten-mathematical-worksheets-master/README.md

 # Auto-grading of handwritten mathematical worksheets
-This repo is the part of internship project with Bosch/RBEI-EDS2.
+This repo is the part of Final year project
 Aim of this project is to digitize the steps of solving a mathematical equation written by freehand on a paper, validating the steps and final answer of the recognized handwritten lines by maintaining the context.

 ## Workflow